lit/lit-element/docs/_guide/styles.md

 {% include project.html folder="style/superstyles" openFile="my-element.js" %}

-### Style shadow root contents {#shadowroot}
+### Style the shadow tree {#shadowroot}

-LitElement templates are rendered into a shadow root by default.
-Styles scoped to an element's shadow root don't affect the main document.
-Similarly, with the exception of [inherited CSS properties](#inheritance), document-level styles do not affect the contents of a shadow root.
+LitElement templates are rendered into a shadow tree by default.
+Styles scoped to an element's shadow tree don't affect the main document.
+Similarly, with the exception of [inherited CSS properties](#inheritance), document-level styles don't affect the contents of a shadow tree.

 To style content in a shadow root, create a static `styles` property and write styles using standard CSS selectors: